kyverno/website/content/en/docs/writing-policies/validate.md

 Change the `development` value to `production` and try again.
 Kyverno permits creation of your new Namespace resource.

-## Validation Failure Action
+## Failure Action

-The `validationFailureAction` attribute controls admission control behaviors for resources that are not compliant with a policy.
+The `failureAction` attribute controls admission control behaviors for resources that are not compliant with a policy.
 If the value is set to `Enforce`, resource creation or updates are blocked when the resource does not comply.
 When the value is set to `Audit`, a policy violation is logged in a `PolicyReport` or `ClusterPolicyReport` but the resource creation or update is allowed.
 For preexisting resources which violate a newly-created policy set to `Enforce` mode, Kyverno will allow subsequent updates to those resources which continue to violate the policy as a way to ensure no existing resources are impacted.
-However, should a subsequent update to the violating resource(s) make them compliant, any further updates which would produce a violation are blocked.
+However, should a subsequent update to the violating resource(s) make them compliant, any further updates which would produce a violation are blocked.To disable this behaviour in validation, user has to set `allowExistingViolations` to `false`.

 ## Validation Failure Action Overrides